bezzoubairy/MOVIESTALKER/README.md

 3. **Stores**: Svelte stores are used for global state management
 4. **Services**: Shared service modules provide functionality across components

-For example:
-- The `MovieList` component receives an array of movies as a prop and renders multiple `MovieCard` components
-- When a user clicks "Add to Watchlist" in the `MovieCard` component, it calls the storage service and updates the store
-- The `Navigation` component uses the current route to highlight the active navigation item

 ## Getting Started